 Gokarna Beach is the town's main beach and pilgrims gather here when they visit the Mahabaleshwar Temple.
 The Kudle Beach is the largest of the five beaches and it is crowded during the peak season November to February.
 It must be noted that this is a dangerous place for a swim.

 Om Beach has a beautiful coastline that forms the shape of the Hindu symbol Om.
-The curve of the symbol forms a pool which can be a safe bathing ghat for even non-swimmers.
+The curve of the symbol forms a pool which can be a safe bathing area for even non-swimmers.

-Half Moon Beach is a twenty minute walk from Om Beach ad you have to take a path around a hillock to reach here.
+Half Moon Beach is a twenty minute walk from Om Beach and you have to take the path around a hillock to reach here.
 This beach resembles the shape of a half moon, hence the name.

-Paradise Beach is a rocky beach, but it is a secluded and beautiful place, and hence the name.
-This rocky beach is not a very good place for a swim as waves constantly crash violently on the rocky shores.
+Paradise Beach is a rocky beach, but it is also a secluded and beautiful place which gives it the name.
+This rocky beach is not ideal for swimming as waves constantly crash violently on the rocky shores.

 Gokarna is one of the rare places that are holy pilgrimage centers which also attract leisure tourists with equal ease.
 The beautiful temples and the attractive beaches make Gokarna a prominent tourist destination.